paesanilab/MBX/plugins/lammps/README.md

 # The MBX fix for LAMMPS
-MBX is interfaced with LAMMPS via a pair/fix combination.
+MBX is interfaced with LAMMPS via pair_style MBX.
 The source files are in `USER-MBX`.

+For more information about MBX+LAMMPS, please refer to the [MBX documentation](https://docs.lammps.org/pair_mbx.html).

 ## Variables that can be printed
 LAMMPS can access some energy contributions from MBX, and one can print them in the output.
 To enable the variable calculation, one must add to the LAMMPS input the following lines: